wwpa65/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis: Explain the purpose of this analysis.

 A SQL Database of Pewlett Hackard company was created by using information stored iin spreadsheets (in CSV files).
 These spreadsheets contained information on employees, departments, department-employees, salaries, department-manager, and titles.
+First, SQL tables were created in the database, and the data in sporeadsheets were imported to populate respective SQL tables.
+The primary keys and respective foreign keys were included in the tables and the type of columns of the tables were also defined.
+An Entity Relationship Diagram was created using Quick DB website.

 Using the ERD you created in this module as a reference and your knowledge of SQL queries, create a Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
 Because some employees may have multiple titles in the database—for example, due to promotions—you’ll need to use the DISTINCT ON statement to create a table that contains the most recent title of each employee.
 Then, use the COUNT() function to create a table that has the number of retirement-age employees by most recent job title.
 Finally, because we want to include only current employees in our analysis, be sure to exclude those employees who have already left the company.